helix4u/gpt5-vs-x-spam/README.md

-gpt5 vs x spam — end‑to‑end scraper, classifier, and blocker for X profiles with a tiny UI and CLI.
+gpt5 vs x spam — end‑to‑end scraper, classifier, and blocker for X profiles with live streaming progress, history, and a tiny UI/CLI.

 Quick start (Windows)

 - From repo root: .\start.bat
-  - Creates venv if missing, installs deps and Playwright browsers, starts API on 127.0.0.1:8000, starts the frontend on 127.0.0.1:5500, and opens the UI.
+  - Creates venv if missing, installs deps and Playwright, starts API on host/port from backend\.env (defaults 127.0.0.1:8000), starts the frontend on 0.0.0.0:5500, and opens the UI.
+  - LAN: set API_HOST=0.0.0.0 in backend\.env to expose the API on your local network.
+Visit http://YOUR-LAN-IP:5500/ from other devices on the same network.

 Manual setup (all platforms)